Chart Color Schemes

 Wattle Grove has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects likely to affect the region.
-Notable ones are M5 Motorway Westbound Traffic Upgrade, La Vie @ Casula, 599-601 Hume Highway Casula Multi-Dwelling Housing, and Holsworthy Local Centre Mixed-Use Development.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 8 such projects that are likely to impact the area.
+Notable among these are the M5 Motorway Westbound Traffic Upgrade, La Vie @ Casula, the multi-dwelling housing project at 599-601 Hume Highway Casula, and the Holsworthy Local Centre Mixed-Use Development.
+The following list provides details on those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.